aisingapore/TagUI/README.md

 - support outgoing API calls to webservices

 ### HOW IT WORKS
-TagUI converts your intentions in simple natural language into lines of working JavaScript code for CasperJS, PhantomJS & SlimerJS to cast their web automation magic.
-For example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and perform the steps to download a Typeform report automatically.
+TagUI converts your intentions in simple natural language into lines of working JavaScript code that perform web automation.
+Under the hood, it uses CasperJS, PhantomJS & SlimerJS.
+As an example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and automatically perform the steps to download a Typeform report.
+This makes it very easy for rapid prototyping, deployment and maintenance of web automation.

 ```
 https://www.typeform.com